Answer a few simple questions to make your document in minutes

 If you are a property owner or manager in Colorado, you can use an Eviction Notice to advise a renter of upcoming legal action if they are unable to pay their past-due rent, abide by the terms of a lease, or move out as demanded.
 Creating this notice can help to reduce the likelihood of costly court appearances down the road.
 With that in mind, in some instances, there isn't any solution, and filing with the court is inevitable.
 Suited for every kind of residential property, this Eviction Notice for Colorado can be used by property owners with tenants in Aurora, Colorado Springs, Denver, and in all other towns across the Centennial State.

 Generally speaking, the answer is yes.
 You may use a Colorado Eviction Notice (specifically called a 10-Day Notice to Quit) to kick off the process.
 However, as a result of the COVID-19 pandemic, several protections and limitations have been put in place.
 Although the federal ban on eviction has been blocked, the state of Colorado has the authority to maintain its own guidelines for evictions.
-Stay up to date with the most recent guidelines for your state or consult a local landlord-tenant lawyer, if you are still unsure.
+Stay up to date with the consult a local landlord-tenant lawyer, if you are still unsure.

 When ready, you can click "Make document" to check out our Colorado Eviction Notice sample and see what information you'll need to create your eviction letter.
 In general, the key details needed for making a Notice to Vacate for Colorado are: